How to Activate Your Brand Community with Kristen LaFrance

 Another great community-driven brand is Obvi.
 They have a Facebook community, run by their CEO.
 It’s where customers connect to the brand and share recipes and health, and wellness tips.

 A more well-known example?
 Peloton.
 It’s more than a fitness company.
 They use tags as a way for members to connect—whether it’s by city, an affinity for an instructor, or shared interest.
 Members can high-five each other on the leaderboard, and they also sell merch, enabling immediate connection anywhere and everywhere.
 “When you see someone with a Peloton shirt, you have an immediate connection with them.
 And, you can learn a lot about them as a person,” adds LaFrance.

-At Repeat, the CPG House comes in the form of a Slack group.
+When she was at Repeat, the CPG House came in the form of a Slack group.
 When LaFrance first joined the team, she thought potential community members would never want another Slack group.
 Everyone is sick of Slack, right?

 But, then she talked to the first 100 people she would’ve invited to a Repeat community, and everyone requested Slack.
 Why?
 That’s where they spend the majority of their time.

 “The key: There needs to be a larger connection to the brand than just the product itself.”

 Once you settle on your goals, what community means to you, and the long-term vision, the work doesn’t stop there.
 Most importantly, you have to tell your customers where they can find your community.
 Where does it live?

 LaFrance says, “Make sure your community is an important part of your brand, even include it in your post-purchase flows.
 The time between an order and a delivery is a great time to tell customers about your community.”
 Other options: share your community on your website, in an SMS campaign, or in a leaflet in your unboxing.